 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-The rebuild of the earthquake-damaged parts of Courtenay Drive, Charters Street and Wyber Place in Kaiapoi. started on 22 January 2018, with completion expected to be in early May 2018.
+The rebuild of the earthquake-damaged parts of Courtenay Drive, Charters Street and Wyber Place in Kaiapoi. started on 22 January 2018, and was completed in early May 2018.

 Information notices (pdf, 244KB) were delivered to the residents in the area in mid-January.